 Partnership: We strive for authentic partnership with those we work for and with.

 Innovation and excellence: We encourage broad, holistic and appropriate responses to the complex needs of people with disabilities and their communities.

 Inclusion: We welcome, respect, and partner with people with diverse abilities, opinions, and backgrounds.

 Penny Parnes BSc DSPA (MHSc)

 Educated originally as a Speech Language Pathologist, Penny Parnes has a long history focused on issues related to disability.
 Ms. Parnes was one of the founders of the International Centre for the Advancement of Community Based Rehabilitation at Queen’s University and was the founding Executive Director of ICDR in 2004.
 She held this position until 2012 when she took on the role of Chair and Lead for ICDR-Consulting.

-Ms. Cameron has been ICDR-Coordinator since 2012 and supports the Executive and the research and education activities of the 9 country groups.
+Ms. Cameron has been ICDR-Coordinator since 2012 and supports the Executive and the research and education activities of the 8 country groups.
 Cathy also Chairs ICDR-Finance, is Vice-Chair Research for ICDR-Zambia and is Co-chair of ICDR-Consulting.
 She has more than 15 years experience successfully implementing provincial, national and international research and evaluation projects.
-In addition to her work with ICDR, Cathy coordinates a program of research on HIV and disability in Southern Africa.
+In addition to her work with ICDR, Cathy coordinates a program of research on HIV, disability and rehabilitation in Southern Africa.